tonyjunkes/fw1-lifecycle-example/README.md

 # FW/1 Life Cycle Example
-FW/1 example application demonstrating the "newer" life cycle structure.
+FW/1 example application demonstrating the "new" life cycle structure.

 ### How to use: